 There are two scan features-you can either scan the tracks on a specific disc or scan the first tracks of all the discs in the magazine.
+Scanning the tracks on a disc:

 Quickly push and release "SCAN".
 "SCAN" will appear on the display and the player will scan all the tracks on the disc you are listening to.
 If you hear a beep, you held the button too long, and the player will scan the first track of all the discs in the magazine.
 To select a track, push "SCAN" again.
 If the player scanned all the tracks on the disc, it will stop scanning.